acdh-oeaw/drupal-rescat-graphql/README.md

 - Institution Taxonomy - not working

 ###### Delete Queries:
-- Person (params: id) - deletes the node type person based on the node id
+- Person (params: id) - deletes the node type Person based on the node id
-- Institution - not working
+- Institution - (params: id) - deletes the node type Institution based on the node id
 - Dataset - not working
 - DatasetInstance - not working
 - Project - not working